 The checkered lily (Fritillaria affinis), also known as snake’s head Lilly, guinea, hen flower, or chess flower, is a very interesting bulb plant to consider in a lenten rose garden.
 These flowering perennials will add lots of texture to your garden bed because they have long spiky leaves that resemble ornamental grasses.

 The bell-shaped blossoms will also complement your hellebores perfectly because the colors are very unique with lots of earthy yet vivid tones.
 The interesting checkered pattern on the flower petals can add a lot of interest.

 Chess flowers are wildflowers that can be grown in your garden with great success as long as you establish them in rich moist soil.
 They love the partial shade but can grow well in full sun.

-To enhance the aesthetics of your garden, it is best to establish this wildflower amongst your Christmas roses.
+To enhance the aesthetics of your spring garden, it is best to establish this wildflower amongst your Christmas roses.
 The Lillies will produce flowers that are taller which can create a striking effect in a garden bed filled with hellebores.